illiniaerialrobotics/cf-ros2/README.md

 ### Preliminary installations
 This stack has been tested on Ubuntu 22.04 + ROS2 Humble + Gazebo Garden.
 Other configurations may work but will not be supported officially as of SP26.

+Please use a Python virtual enviornment when going through setup.

 If you are on a Windows/MacOS, you can access Ubuntu 22.04 via WSL2 and VMs.

 - Instructions for installing ROS2 Humble are [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).